stick109/articles/Dapper vs Entity Framework.md

 With Dapper, the entry barrier is low, you can get to MVP faster, all you need to start is to install Nuget package.
 With EF, you need to learn its abstractions before you can start using it.

 In other words, "pay as you go" principle holds for Dapper, but not for EF - with EF you pay with cognitive overhead even for features you don't use.

+#### Maturity

+It seems that more mature/experienced developer is, the more he/she prefers Dapper over EF.
+Some of developers articulate reasons well, for some it's more of a "gut feeling" (which is still valuable and shouldn't be easily discarded).

+As of today, there are 270 million downloads of Dapper nuget package.
+For the third party package, this means "de facto standard" (please remember that EF is pushed to the user every time she starts new asp.net project).